zamroczynski/BTW-Music-Player/README.md

   - Combat: Dedicated music for encounters with monsters, wolves, or squids.
   - Boss Battles: Unique tracks for fights against the Ender Dragon and the Wither.
   - Victory: A special theme plays after defeating a boss.
+  - Menu Music: Define tracks to play in the Main Menu, World Selection screen, and options when outside of the game world.
 - Smart Biome Logic: Biome variants (e.g., Forest Hills, Desert Hills) are automatically treated as their main biome, simplifying configuration.
 - Seamless Travel: Rivers and Beaches are considered "transparent".
 The music from the previous biome (e.g., Forest) continues to play while crossing a river, preventing constant music switching.
 - Advanced Validator: The mod checks if your .ogg files exist and are valid, reporting errors directly in the Music Pack selection menu.
 - Multi-Music Pack Support: Load tracks from a single, specific music pack or from all installed packs at once.
 - In-Game Configuration: Manage settings, select music packs, and open the music folder directly from the game options menu via a new gear icon.
+- Global Condition Toggles: Enable or disable specific conditions (e.g., disable all Biome music or Combat music) directly from the in-game configuration menu.

 ### Downloads
 - BTW Music Player Mod: [Download Latest Release](https://github.com/zamroczynski/BTW-Music-Player/releases)